 Transactions: Counts all conversions, plus the total number of sales that take place and the total associated revenue.

 Items sold: Counts each conversion, plus the total number of items sold and the total associated revenue.

 How conversions are counted

-Whenever anyone visits a webpage with Floodlight tags, a Floodlight impression is generated.
-Campaign Manager checks each Floodlight impression to see whether the user had seen or clicked on one of your ads within the specified lookback window.
+Whenever anyone visits a web page with Floodlight tags, a Floodlight impression is generated.
+Campaign Manager 360 checks each Floodlight impression to determine whether the user saw or clicked on one of your ads within the specified lookback window.
 A lookback window is a period of days for which an impression or click is considered relevant for Floodlight reporting.